Time Delay of MgII Emission Response for the Luminous Quasar HE 0435-4312: Towards Application of High-Accretor Radius-Luminosity Relation in Cosmology: Results: spectroscopy

 The overall shapes of the mean and the rms spectra are similar (see Figure~\ref{fig:zestaw2}).
 The FWHM of MgII line in the mean spectrum is $3695^{+21}_{-21}\,{\rm km\,s^{-1}}$, the line in the rms spectrum might be slightly broader, $3886^{+143}_{-341}\, {\rm km\,s^{-1}}$, but consistent within the error margins.
 A much larger difference is seen in the line dispersion: in the mean spectrum it is much smaller than in the rms spectrum ($2707^{+10}_{-6}$ km s$^{-1}$ vs. $3623^{+76}_{-412}$ km s$^{-1}$).
+The FWHM and $\sigma$ is larger in the rms spectrum most likely due to its noisy nature, although there is an indication of a trend of both MgII FWHM and $\sigma$ in the rms spectrum being larger than in the mean spectrum based on the analysis of the SDSS-RM sample \citep{2019ApJ...882....4W}.
 However, the FWHM to $\sigma$ ratio for both the mean and the rms spectra is far from the value 2.35 expected for a Gaussian shape.
 The source can be classified as A-type source according to \citet{sulentic2000} classification.
 This is consistent with the Eddington ratio $0.58$ determined by \citet{sredzinska2017} for this object.
 There is also an interesting change in the line position between the mean and the rms spectrum, as determined from the first moment of the distribution: 2805 \AA~ vs. 2792 \AA.